hayj/Annotator/README.md

 ## Usage

-First we import the lib:
+First import the lib:

 	from annotator.annot import *

-We get all data:
+Get your data:

 	data = \
 	[